 28. What are the contraindications for xanthines?

-GI issues, coronary disease, respiratory dysfunction, renal/hepatic disease, alcoholism
+GI disorders, coronary artery disease, respiratory dysfunction, renal or hepatic disease, alcoholism, and hyperthyroidism.

 29. What is theophylline?